xplshn/alicelinux/docs/install.md

 ```

 ## Some important notes
-- `Alice` use `spm` and `apkg` as its package manager and package build system, run with `-h` flag to see available option.
+- `Alice` uses `spm` and `apkg` as its package manager and package build system.
+Run with the `-h` flag to see available options.
-- Also extra scripts is provided by name `apkg-<script>` which will be added (or remove) from time to time.
+- Additional scripts are provided with the name `apkg-<script>` which will be added (or removed) from time to time.
-- Use `revdep` to scan broken libraries and binaries after system upgrades and package removal.
-You can use `revdep -v` to print out missing required libraries, use `apkg -f -u $(revdep)` to scan and rebuild broken packages.
+- Use `revdep` to scan for broken libraries and binaries after system upgrades and package removals.
+You can use `revdep -v` to print out missing required libraries, and use `apkg -f -u $(revdep)` to scan and rebuild broken packages.
 - Run `updateconf` to update config files in `/etc` after package upgrades.